jamiejsteward/featurerequest/README.md

 To view the working application click here: [Feature Request App](http://flask-env.ixduwmwhpm.us-east-2.elasticbeanstalk.com/).

 These instructions will give you a local repository on your machine which you can then run and use.
-These steps assumes you have pip installed already.
+It assumes you have pip installed already.

 By default the app uses SQLlite locally, you can update the **SQLALCHEMY_DATABASE_URI** variable to point at your MySQL database.

-The easiest way to deploy on AWS is to install [Elastic Beanstalk Command Line Interface](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/eb-cli3-install.html).

 ```
 git clone git@github.com:jamiejsteward/featurerequest.git